adrianbj/CustomUploadNames/README.md

 ProcessWire module to automatically rename file (including image) uploads according to a configurable format

+This module lets you define as many rules as you need to determine how uploaded files will be named and you can have different rules for different pages, templates, fields, and file extensions, or one rule for all uploads.

 ###Renaming Rules
 The module config allows you to set an unlimited number of Rename Rules.
 They are processed in order, so you should put more specific rules before more general ones.